-Clare Petre:

-Deputy Chair
+Clare Petre: Deputy Chair

-sectors.
-She was the Energy & 16 years, and prior to that, was a Ombudsman.
+Clare has had a long career in the government, community and media sectors.
+She was the Energy & Water Ombudsman NSW for over 16 years, and prior to that, was a Senior Assistant Commonwealth Ombudsman.

 Clare is a Board member of Energy Consumers Australia and City West Housing.
 She is Customer Advocate Wealth for NAB, a Commissioner for the NSW Greyhound Welfare and Integrity Commission, and Chair of the Code of Conduct Committee of the Australian Council for International Development.
 Clare has served on a range of NSW and Commonwealth government advisory bodies as well as the boards of community groups, including ACOSS and Performance Space.